 Matthew Stafford, Detroit Lions

 Matthew Stafford is no stranger to making a comeback.
 Whether overcoming a rocky season back in his college days or helping to lead the Lions in his first year of pro-play, Stafford approaches the game with persistence and perseverance.
 In fact, he holds the NFL record for most comeback wins in a season.
-He’s also one of four quarterbacks in NFL history to throw over 5,000 yards in a season, and he’s the fastest player in NFL history to reach 30,000 passing yards.
+He’s also one of four quarterbacks in NFL history to throw over 5,000 yards in a season.
+Stafford is the fastest player in NFL history to reach 30,000 passing yards.

 Stafford recently made headlines after signing a five-year contract extension for an impressive $135 million, making him the highest paid player in NFL history.
 He continues to invest his hard earned paychecks in Rolex.
 So far, he’s only got a couple models – a Daytona and a Sky-Dweller – but you can be sure to see his collection grow in the years to come.